Nataniel205/Nataniel205/README.md

 A steady-state distillation column simulator based on the MESH-equations (Material, Equilibrium, Summation and Heat balances).

-The project employs different techniques for handling particularly problematic distillation feeds.
+The project employs different techniques for handling particularly problematic distillations.

 Topics: